Go to Eric

 In this view,

-existence of a variety of 'times' within the same event is found especially
+a variety of 'times' within the same event is found especially in certain

-of African music, there is "use of multiple meter -- two or three
+music, there is "use of multiple meter -- two or three time-signatures

 African music ... uses the interplay of two or more metrical frameworks as the primary material out of which the music is built.
 Rhythmic emphasis shifts back and forth from meter to meter.
 Anyone who cares to attempt to perform a 6/8 beat with one hand, a 4/4 beat with the other, and a 3/4 tap with the toe of one foot will be convinced of the complexity, and will learn something about the character, of African multiple meter.31